 There are many different mushroom species that you can turn into tincture.
 We tend to focus on the ones we forage ourselves (except for cordyceps, which we grow).
 50% of our tincture intake is typically composed of a foraged polypore stack.
 With no proof, we do prefer to “stack” our mushrooms, introducing variety into our medicinal diet.

 Please note: I am not going to get into the medicinal benefits of the mushrooms… no point in regurgitating what you can read yourself in Rogers’ aforementioned books.
 They certainly impact gastro-intestinal, blood sugar, immunity, and anti-tumor.
 I think that these tinctures should be ingested every day to impart their benefits.
-If I were to get sick I would stop taking them at that point so as not to over-stimulate my immune response.

 Warning: these mushrooms are known to affect blood sugars and can be blood thinners.
 If you have health conditions relating to blood sugar or take blood thinning drugs, be careful and consult with your doctor first.
 In fact if you have any serious health conditions, consult with your doctor first.